-TYPEMYKNIFE® – allows you to customise your knife using a unique 3D configurator.
+TYPEMYKNIFE® – allows you to laser engrave your knife using a unique 3D configurator.

 Their shop provides a vast amount of knives from different known knife manufactures (Burgvogel, Chambriard, Claude Dozorme, DICK, Giesser, Güde …), while also offering their own (TYPEMYKNIFE® Messermanufaktur).Founders / CompanyClaus Ermlich & Thomas Raschke GbR